ataraxao/drex/Introduction.md

 ## Part IV: The Structural Solution (The CWA)
 The **Cooperative Wealth Agreement (CWA)** is the instrument that underwrites an explicit price signal for the domestic sphere.

 The CWA is not a lifestyle mandate or a relationship playbook.
-It is a **chassis**: a set of playing-field rules designed to produce cooperative outcomes through individually aligned self-interest.
+It is a **chassis**: a pre-committed economic rule-set that makes cooperation the dominant strategy.

 In the context of the CWA, the two functional roles are:

-- **Primary Earner (Capital Base):** the party funding the Vehicle Account contributions.
+- **Funding Partner (Funding Party):** the party funding the Vehicle Account contributions.
-- **Domestic COO (Household Manager):** the party receiving a vesting equity claim in the cooperative vehicle.
+- **Partner COO (Allocation Party):** the party receiving a vesting equity claim in the cooperative vehicle.

 These roles are **elective and reversible**, and the model applies regardless of gender.
 Either person can occupy either role depending on the relationship.
 The core point is not hierarchy; it is incentive alignment and the creation of legible domestic equity.

 The agreement generates financial growth in the equity markets to capture value for the Domestic COO, but with a structural advantage: the growth does not start from their existing small savings base.
 It uses the Primary Earner’s much larger accumulated capital base and/or contribution stream as the starting point.

-### The Mechanics of the Carry Trade
+### The Mechanics of the “Carry Trade” effect
-The mechanics of the CWA rest on a powerful fusion: an interest-free "carry trade" combined directly with the systematic vesting of that trade.
-This fusion jump-starts returns that would otherwise take the Domestic COO a decade or more to accumulate on their own.
+The CWA fuses an interest-free "carry trade" combined with the systematic vesting of that trade.
+The result is simple: the Partner COO vests into a pool that is already massive (or becomes massive quickly), rather than compounding from a small starting principle.
 This graded asset vesting mechanism takes the massive leverage of the Primary Earner’s capital and pairs it with a timeline that promotes long-term, aligned financial incentives.

-### The Forced Savings Engine
+### The Structured Savings Effect
-While the CWA creates sovereign wealth for the Domestic COO, it simultaneously acts as a **Forced Savings Engine** for the Primary Earner.
-Because the Domestic COO’s equity is permanently capped at 50%, every dollar the Primary Earner contributes to the LLC is fundamentally an investment in their own net worth.
+While the CWA creates sovereign wealth for the Partner COO, it simultaneously acts as a **Forced Savings Engine** for the Funding Partner.
+Because the Partner COO’s equity is permanently capped at 50%, every dollar the Funding Partner contributes to the LLC is fundamentally an investment in their own net worth.
 They are not "spending" money on lifestyle inflation; they are aggressively saving it, knowing that at least half of the principal and half of the compounding yield remains legally theirs.
 This enforces financial discipline and aggressive capital aggregation.

 ### The Deterministic Unwind (At-Will Termination)
 A critical feature of the CWA is that it remains a strictly "at-will" agreement.
-If at any point either party wishes to terminate, they possess the absolute sovereign right to do so.
+If at any point either party wishes to terminate, they can terminate at will.
 Unlike the legacy marriage system, which requires a subjective judge to untangle commingled assets, the CWA features a **Deterministic Unwind**.
 Because the ledger is mapped to explicit event procedures, the vested equity is computed at defined valuation times.
 Upon termination, an Independent Administrator executes the formulaic unwind, distributing the legally vested share to the Domestic COO and returning the remaining balance to the Primary Earner.
-It replaces legal warfare with a programmatic financial transaction.
+For the governed pool, it replaces legal warfare with a programmatic financial transaction.

 **Design note:** the CWA is drafted to be governance-only and event-driven, narrowing the dispute surface to the account and the formula.